polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Submission format

 ### Judging criteria
+The PIT consists of a predefined scoring rubric to provide transparency and fairness in evaluating contributions across a spectrum of activities, from dApp development to protocol implementation and beyond.
+This rubric not only sets clear expectations but also guides participants towards contributing high-quality work that advances the Polymer ecosystem.

+To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard that tracks the points scored.
+This will help Polymer facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

 ### We Value Your Feedback
 At Polymer, we are committed to continuous improvement and innovation, and your feedback plays a crucial role in this process.
 Whether it's about your experience with the hackathon, our developer tools, or the support you received, we're eager to hear what you think and how we can make things better.